dmanzato/live-audio-classifier/README.md

 ```

 - Saves `pred_artifacts/spectrogram.png`
-- If `artifacts/class_map.json` exists it will be used; otherwise class names are read from UrbanSound8K metadata.
+- Class names are loaded from `artifacts/class_map.json` (created automatically by `train.py`), or fallback to UrbanSound8K metadata CSV if not found.

 ---